So…What Exactly IS The Elf on the Shelf & Why Should It Be Ashamed?

 to scare their kids into being good as a fun holiday tradition.

-I had no idea how much fun The Dark Side of the Elf on the Shelf could be until I read I’m Learning to Love and/or Fear my Elf, by The Bearded Iris (12/05/11).
-Her Elf, Dobbie, was not only a lover of beer, he also had a bit of a thing for large knives.
+I had no idea how much fun The Dark Side of the Elf on the Shelf could be until I read I’m Learning to Love and/or Fear my Elf, by The Bearded Iris.
+Her Elf on the Shelf, Dobbie, was not only a lover of beer, he also had a bit of a thing for large knives.
 Rather unnerving, no?

-With The Bearded Iris’ blessing, I wrote about my own Elf’s antics in Signs Your Elf on the Shelf is on The Naughty List (12/07/11).
+I wrote about my own Elf on the Shelf’s antics in Signs Your Elf on the Shelf is on The Naughty List.
 My elf was rather…whorish, among other things.

 This summer of 2012, I already had people re-reading my Elf post, and was inspired.
 Some of my funny friends and I were involved in the recent wave of Dog Shaming, Baby Shaming, & Mom Shaming / Self Shaming...so why not Elf Shaming?

-Whether you want to just read along or submit your own Shamed Elf, I’m happy to have you here!
-You’ll find all kinds of Elves here, from the sweetly messy to the disturbingly bad, each one ready to make you laugh and share with your friends.
+Whether you want to just read along here or share pictures of your elves on my Facebook page, I’m happy you came by!
+You’ll find all kinds of Elf on the Shelf photos here, from the sweetly messy to the disturbingly bad, each one ready to make you laugh and share with your friends.

 Just keep an eye on your Elf while doing so.
 You never know what they’re up to once your back is turned.